stuttter/wp-user-profiles/README.md

 ### Does this work with multisite?

-This only replaces the user list on individual sites, because the Network interface is commonly used as a more utilitarian tool.
+Yes.

-### Can I customize the card output?
+### Can I add my own sections?

 Yes.
-There are a few actions & filters inserted before and after some hard-coded output.
-In a future version, we may explore the idea of auto-populating more data based on registered columns, metadata, etc...
+There are a filters you can use to add or remove sections and their metaboxes.

 ### Where can I get support?